17 Best Bean to Cup Coffee Machines of 2022

 Removable Brew Group

 The brew group, or brewing unit, is the heart of the machine.
-This auto-doses and auto-tamps the coffee for all your espressos, and keeping it clean of coffee oils is a ought to.
+This auto-doses and auto-tamps the coffee for all your espressos, and keeping it clean of coffee oils is a needs to.
 Being able to just remove the brew group and rinsed under a tap, and easily slotted back in place, steeps this important maintenance super easy.

 Bypass Chute for Pre-Ground Coffee